educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ## Install a user extension for JupyterLab.

-Users can install JupyterLab extensions that will be activated in the users' JupyterLab instance.
+A user can install a JupyterLab extension that will be activated in the user's JupyterLab instance.
 User installed extensions will not be activated in the JupyterLab instances of other users.

 Each new instance of JupyterLab is launched from the `/opt/jupyterhub` conda environment.
 This environment is managed by root and is not user writable.
 However, a user can use this environment in order to install a user extension.
 These commands should be ran as the user - **not root**.